a4kashhh/ProductKosh/README.md

 # ProductKosh (Productकोश)

 ProductKosh is an enterprise-grade product intelligence platform engineered specifically for the Indian commerce and manufacturing landscape.
-It automates the transformation of minimal, unstructured product inputs (such as a brand name and basic title) into deeply enriched, validated, and commerce-ready catalog records mapped to standard UNSPSC taxonomy, realistic Indian market (INR) pricing, and national compliance standards.
+It automates the transformation of minimal, unstructured product inputs (such as a brand name and basic title) into deeply enriched, validated, and commerce-ready catalog records mapped to standard UNSPSC taxonomy, realistic Indian market (INR) pricing and national compliance standards.

 ---